Murshidabad: History

 Nawab Siraj-ud-Daulah established a palace near the Motijhil (Pearl Lake).
 The Nizamat Imambara was built for Shia Muslims.
 The palace complex was fortified and known as the Nizamat Fort.
 The main entrances of the Nizamat Fort had musicians' galleries.
 The gates were high, imposing and tall enough for an elephant to pass through.
 The Khoshbagh garden was the burial place of the Nawabs.
 The city had a Bengali majority population, including Bengali Muslims and Bengali Hindus.
 There was an influential Jain community involved in trade and commerce.
 An Armenian community also settled and became financiers for the Nawab.
-The Jagat Seth were one of the prominent banking families of Murshidabad.
+The Jagat Seth family was one of the prominent banking families of Murshidabad.
 They controlled money lending activities and served as financiers for administrators, merchants, traders, the Nawabs, the Zamindars, as well as the British, French, Armenians and Dutch.
 The merchants built many mansions, including the Azimganj Rajbati, Kathgola house and Nashipur house.

 The Nawabs of Bengal entered into agreements with numerous European trading companies allowing them to establish bases in the region.
 The French East India Company operated factories in Murshidabad and Dhaka.
 The British East India Company was based in Fort William.
 Murshidabad was a part of the Dutch Bengal Department.
 The Ostend Company of Austria established a base near Murshidabad.
 The Danish East India Company also set up trading posts in the Bengal Subah.

-The last independent Nawab Siraj-ud-Daulah was overthrown in 1757.
+The last independent Nawab, Siraj-ud-Daulah was defeated in the Battle of Plassey in 1757.
 Despite receiving assurances of French support, the Nawab was betrayed by his commander Mir Jafar.
 The British installed Mir Jafar's family as a puppet dynasty and eventually reduced the Nawab to the status of a landlord (zamindar).
 The British continued to collect revenue from the area's factories.
 The merchant families continued to prosper under company rule in India.
 In 1858, the British government gained direct control of India's administration.

+Murshidabad was very badly affected by the Bengal Famine of 1770.

 Murshidabad was a district city of the Bengal Presidency.
 Warren Hastings removed the supreme civil and criminal courts to Calcutta in 1772, but in 1775 the latter courts were brought back to Murshidabad again.
 In 1790, under Lord Cornwallis, the entire revenue and judicial staffs were moved to Calcutta.
 The city was still the residence of the Nawab, who ranked as the first nobleman of the province with the style of Nawab Bahadur of Murshidabad, instead of Nawab Nazim of Bengal.
 The Hazarduari Palace was built in 1837 as a residence for both the Nawab and British civil servants.
 Murshidabad became a municipality in 1869.
 The population in 1901 was 15,168.
 The silk industry was revived with assistance from the government.
 The area also became notable for mango and litchi production.